Helene Marie Fossesholm

-Helene Marie Fossesholm (born 31 May 2001) is a Norwegian cross-country skier who competes for Eiker Skiklubb.
+Helene Marie Fossesholm (born 31 May 2001) is a former Norwegian cross-country skier who competes for Eiker Skiklubb.
 She has won a total of three gold medals at the FIS Nordic Junior World Ski Championships, and won her first podium in the World Cup, finishing second in Rukatunturi, Finland, in November 2020.
 Besides skiing she has also competed in mountain bike racing and has a bronze medal from the junior cross-country race at the 2019 UCI Mountain Bike World Championships.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).